-- vigilance related errors, mistakes, and procedure breaches; - poor coordination and balance; - inability to operate machinery and equipment ;and - inappropriate verbal advice and interactions.
+vigilance related errors, mistakes, and procedure breaches;

+poor coordination and balance;

+inability to operate machinery and equipment; and

+inappropriate verbal advice and interactions.
-A Blood alcohol content of 0.00 is required at all times except for at Shire endorsed functions (approved by the Chief Executive Officer).

-Testing: Alcohol will be tested by using a handheld breathalyser.
-The Breathalyser would be administered by a trained/qualified Shire appointed person and the breathalyser calibrated.
+A Blood alcohol content of 0.00 is required at all times except for at Shire endorsed functions administered by a trained/qualified Shire appointed person and the breathalyser calibrated.
 The blood alcohol concentration (BAC) should only be taken after a minimum of 15 minutes after ingesting fluids other than water (such as mouthwash) which may register a BAC.
 Re-testing, likewise, should only take place after 15 minutes from the initial reading with no further ingesting of fluids (other than water).